-I was able to schedule my GRE/TOEFL exam only after the application deadline.
+I was able to schedule my scores only after the application deadline.
 What should I do?

-You can submit all the remaining materials by the deadline and submit the scores once they arrive.
+You can submit all the remaining materials by the deadline and submit the scores through the application portal once they arrive.
 We will continue to review applications as they become complete - so aim to schedule these exams as early as possible.

 Can I track my application's review progress?

 You can track your application's progress online once it has been submitted.
 The Graduate School will send you an e-mail with instructions for checking your application status.
-The CS Department is not able to respond to emails or phone calls regarding the status of applications.
+The Department of Computer Science is not able to respond to emails or phone calls regarding the status of applications.